How to invest in Bitcoin the beginner guide

 Now if you feel comfortable and think that Bitcoin is a good investment then you need to find a suitable cryptocurrency exchange as step 1.

 If you live in a country where you can register for an online exchange then we highly recommend you get started using that method.
-Here below we have collected our favourite exchanges where you can register and buy Bitcoin using the best cryptocurrency exchanges.
+Here below we have collected our favourite exchanges for you to use, where you can register and buy Bitcoin using the best cryptocurrency exchanges.

 The steps to use any of these exchanges are pretty much the same: